HOW TO SELECT A FLY FISHING ROD

 The length of fly rod you choose is important.
-If you fly fish small, brush-lined streams, most often a 6- to 8-foot fly rod may be more suited to your needs than a longer rod.
-On the other hand, if you fly fish big rivers where casting room is no problem, a 9-foot fly rod makes more sense.
-Longer fly rods offer the advantage of easier line control.
+If you fly fish small, brush-lined streams, most often 6- to 8-foot fly rods may be the best fly fishing rods for your needs.
+On the other hand, if you fly fish big rivers where casting room is no problem, or saltwater environments, a 9-foot fly rod makes more sense.
+Longer fly fishing rods offer the advantage of easier line control.

 For trout, most people use fly rods ranging from tiny 1-weights up to 8-weight.
 Bass fishermen will use mostly 6- to 10-weights for fishing large flies.
 Most folks start fly fishing for trout and panfish with a 5-weight.
 You can buy the lighter or heavier fly rods later as you become more specialized in your fly fishing.